 What’s the Best Water?

 Not all water sources are clean; even supposedly clean tap water can contain harmful heavy metals and chemicals.
 Well water can be also be full of toxic inorganic minerals that may harm the body.
 Tests run have found some well waters to contain metals such as cadmium, chromium, lead and more harmful minerals.
-(12)
+(12) [tweet_quote] The healthiest water contains natural minerals and is free of harmful organisms. [/tweet_quote]

 The best route is to either collect from a verified natural spring (kudos if you can do this) or purchase a high-quality water filter or softener.
 For a high-quality filter, look for reverse osmosis or solid block carbon filters.